evan-wise/dots/README.md

 Another exceptionally unremarkable dotfile repository.

+This basically just exists for my own sanity, but if you see anything useful feel free to steal it.
+I stole most of this stuff.
+Also, if you see anything obviously or obscurely stupid, please let me know.
+Use at your own risk.

 Contents
 --------

 The files and directories to be copied to the user's home directory are stored in the `home` directory.
 Copying files and directories is accomplished using `rsync`.
 This provides a simple way to manage both the dotfiles and standard working directories without having to directly update the setup script every time a new file is added.

 ### Dotfiles